Spain, 1928 - 2017.

-In 1954 he founded the ephemeral Space Group with his friend Juan Serrano.
-His first influences came from the hand of Daniel Vázquez Díaz.
+In 1954 he founded the ephemeral Grupo espacio with his friend Juan Serrano.
+His first influences came from Daniel Vázquez Díaz.

-In 1956 he traveled to Paris in 1956 with Juan Serrano they met the gallery owner Kanhweiler and visited Picasso in Vallauris.
-They began their visits to the Rond Point café in Paris, where later, in May 1957, was born f the Grupo 57 as art group.
-The group was dissolved in 1963, with the arrest of Agustín Ibarrola.
-At that time, José Duarte rethink his goals as an artist.
+In 1956 he traveled to Paris with Juan Serrano, where they met the gallery owner Kanhweiler and visited Picasso in Vallauris.
+They began their visits to the Rond Point café in Paris, where later, in May 1957, Grupo 57 was formed as an art group.
+The group was dissolved in 1963, when Agustín Ibarrola was arrested.
+At that moment, José Duarte rethought his goals as an artist.

-By 1965 the painter joined the group of engravers Estampa Popular, and took part in many of they exhibitions.
-A figurative stage began and he never abandoned it.
+By 1965 the painter joined the group of engravers Estampa Popular, and took part in many of their exhibitions.
+His figurative stage began and he never abandoned it.
 From an expressionist figuration full of irony (deformed children, nuns, sterile housing blocks, oil barrels), Duarte evolved into increasingly realistic positions.
-Their farmers are famous, women who reflect the hardness of Andalusian rural life.
-In 1966 he won the Honor Prize at the Painting and Sculpture Contest of the Diputación de Córdoba.
+Famous are his women farmers, who reflect the harshness of rural Andalusian life.
+In 1966 he won the Prize of Honor at the Painting and Sculpture Contest of the Diputación de Córdoba.

 Until 1980 he worked on similar topics and, at the same time, made numerous exhibitions in Spain and abroad.
-Between 1981 and 1989, the painter's world went into crisis and there was an eloquent silence until in 1991, he decided to bring to light the work produced throughout that time.
+Between 1981 and 1989, the world of the painter entered a crisis and there was an eloquent silence until, in 1991, he decided to bring to light the works produced during that time.

-The exhibitions held in Madrid, at the Expo in Seville or in the monograph of Córdoba, show the maturity of their work for which, in 1995 is awarded with the Prize for the Plastic Arts of the Community of Madrid In 1993 he was awarded with the gold medal for Merit of Fine Arts along with all members of Team 57.
+The exhibitions held in Madrid, at the Expo in Seville or in the monographic exhibition of Córdoba, show the maturity of his work, for which he was awarded in 1995 with the Plastic Arts Prize of the Community of Madrid.
+In 1993 he was awarded with the gold medal for Merit in Fine Arts along with all members of Grupo 57.